benmcrae1976/PRISMGITConcept/index.md

  - Our Google Analytics ID has been added
  - Updated the publication year
- - Girffith Uni Library is the content author
+ - Griffith Uni Library is the content author
  - Added a Griffith campus location as the feature photo

 {% include alert.html text="That's fantastic!" color="secondary" %}